nazpins/naztech-automated-data-sorting-tools/naz-file-sorter/README.md

 ## Author

-NAZTECH Doc Sorter is developed by nazpins (https://github.com/nazpins).
+Naztech Doc Sorter is developed by nazpins (https://github.com/nazpins).

-Feel free to contribute to the project by submitting pull requests or reporting issues on the [GitHub repository](https://github.com/nazpins/naz-file-sorter).
+Feel free to contribute to the project by submitting pull requests or reporting issues on the [GitHub repository](https://github.com/nazpins/naztech-software/blob/main/naz-file-sorter).